VivianeLVieira/vv-news/README.md

 #### Follow the steps below to test the project by creating your version!

-1. Clone the project to you local environment and enter the main directory
+1. Clone the project to your local environment and enter the main directory

     •	Visit the GitHub repository: https://github.com/VivianeLVieira/vv-news